riozebratubo/chaffchief/README.md

 - App
   - A device running Android 6.0+

-*As of 01 december 2020, the app isn't yet provided, only the firmware.
-The author is working on making it available as soon as possible.*

 ## Donating

-Please consider donating to the author if you find this sofware or portions of it useful.
+Please consider donating to the author if you find this software or portions of it useful.
 A huge amount of time and resources were spent on the making of this software.

 ### PAYPAL